Best Night Vision Scopes under $1000: Affordable but Capable

 Before even mounting the AGM Rattler TS19-256 thermal imaging scope onto my rifle, its specs already impressed me.
 The resolution of 256 and a 25 Hz refresh rate, combined with a 12-micron sensor, caught my eye right away.
 It promises a lot of value for its price point.

-Setting up was straightforward, although the rifle mount did raise some eyebrows.
-I found it more suited for lighter recoil rifles, based on my experience and other reviews.
-Operationally, the scope is lightweight and doesn’t make your rifle feel cumbersome.
-Button functionality and the user interface are adequate, serving their purposes without frills.
+Setting up was easy, though the rifle mount seemed better suited for lighter recoil rifles, as per my experience and other reviews.
+The scope itself is lightweight and doesn’t add bulk to your rifle.
+Button functionality and the user interface are sufficient, serving their purposes without any fancy extras.

 Where this scope truly shines is its feature set.
 It comes with an internal recording function and an onboard Wi-Fi module.
 Being able to record and share my hunting experiences is a nice feature, but like with the Sightmark Wraith, is not something I have used yet.
 It also offers multiple pallet modes like white-hot, black-hot, fusion, and red-hot, giving me the flexibility to adapt to different environmental conditions.